-Visitors to the German ARC node can use the spacious ARC visitors' room equipped with workstations, switches for laptops and a conference phone, and a parent-child office located next to the ARC visitors' room.
-The workstations have fast connections to two high-performance servers that are reserved for Visit the German ARC node at www.astro.uni-bonn.de/ARC

-ALMA-related work and run all the latest ALMA software necessary for the proposal stage, data reduction and analysis and for ALMA archive searches.
+Visitors to the German ARC node can use the spacious ARC visitors' room equipped with workstations, switches for laptops and a conference phone, and a parent-child office, located next to the ARC visitors' room.
+The workstations offer fast connections to two high-performance servers dedicated to ALMA-related work.
+The servers run all the latest ALMA software necessary for the proposal stage, data reduction and analysis and for ALMA archive searches.
 Up to two visitors can be accommodated simultaneously.

 In addition to user support, development and services to ALMA operations, the German ARC node reaches out to the local community with annual community meetings, a local newsletter and talks at seminars and conferences.
-The node's periodic training opportunities include (remote) participation in a comprehensive hands-on lecture series on radio interferometry, a CASA tutorial and ALMA-OT tutorials.
-In addition, some members of the ARC node are active in general public outreach.
+The node's regular training opportunities include (remote) participation in two comprehensive hands-on lecture series on radio interferometry and radio astronomy in general, a CASA tutorial and ALMA-OT tutorials.
+In addition, some members of the ARC node participate actively in general public outreach and teacher education.